 So you’ve got your interchange-plus quote in hand, along with a complete list of fees.
 Now what?

+Here’s an example of what you might come across.
 You are given a rate and fee quote that includes the following:

 - Interchange-plus: 0.25% + $0.20